TymeFly/eel/README.md

 This is where the source expression is compiled.
 Like any other program, a compiled expression can be executed multiple times.
-This could be handy if an expression makes use of functions that return different values each time the expression is evaluated (e.g. reading the current date/time, generating random numbers or reading a counter) Alternatively, the expression could be evaluated with a different Symbols Table (see below) which could also cause EEL to return a different Result (see below).
+This could be handy if an expression makes use of functions that return different values each time the expression is evaluated, for example reading the current date/time, generating random numbers or reading a counter.
+Alternatively, the expression could be evaluated with a different Symbols Table (see below) which could also cause EEL to return a different Result (see below).